 How To Make A Keto Pumpkin Cheesecake

 What’s especially nice is how her recipe is super simple to put together.
 Easy keto is vital at any time of year but during the holidays?
-Well, it’s kind of a requirement.
+Well, it’s a requirement.

 Because who doesn’t need easy keto holiday desserts?
 If a recipe calls for super complicated steps and ingredients, chances are you won’t make it and then not have an option that will help you stay the course.